Anmol-rocket/QuickCourt/README.md

 # 🏆 QuickCourt – Local Sports Booking Platform

-## 📜 Problem Statement
-Booking local sports facilities often involves **manual calls, in-person visits, and lack of real-time availability tracking**.
-Players face difficulties finding open slots, joining games, or knowing whether their booking is confirmed.
-Facility owners, on the other hand, struggle with **unorganized scheduling, overlapping bookings, and limited ways to verify reservations**.
-This results in **wasted time, underutilized resources, and poor user satisfaction**.

----

-## 💡 Our Solution
 **QuickCourt** is a **comprehensive local sports booking platform** that connects **players** with **facility owners** in a single, seamless ecosystem.

 - **Players** can discover nearby sports venues, book slots, join community games, and leave feedback — all through an integrated booking system.